 For websites developed on a Magento Open Source, the cost differs from provider to provider and is also affected by the type of hosting you choose.
 If you manage everything yourself (self-hosted) then hosting varies from $10 and can reach up to $250 per month, whereas the price for managed hosting starts at approximately $190 per month.

-The cost for hosting a website on a Magento Commerce for dedicated servers starts at $500 per month.
-The Magento Commerce Cloud version is hosted on the cloud, so the hosting fees are already included in the license.
+The cost for hosting a website on Adobe Commerce for dedicated servers starts at $500 per month.
+The Adobe Commerce Cloud version is hosted on the cloud, so the hosting fees are already included in the license.

 Magento is a complicated platform on which to build an online store and requires solid programming knowledge.
 Customization of the platform and its integration with third-party services can be challenging for unqualified Magento developers.
 There is a possibility to choose between a freelance web developer or take advantage of the services rendered by a website design agency.